experientlabs/site/_posts/2025-02-16-streaming-data.md

   }
 ---

+## Why Stream Processing?
-Generally, businesses used to use historical data to derive insights and improve their operations, but with data is being generated at an insane scale and speed relying only on batch processing isn’t enough anymore.
-Take fraud prevention system for example, it need to work on real time or it is useless.
+Generally, businesses used to use historical data to derive insights.
+But in digital era transactions are happening at such an insane speed that batch processing isn’t going to work anymore.
+Take **fraud prevention system**  for example, it need to work in real time or it is too late.

-Now, think about digital advertising.
-When a user loads a webpage, multiple partners analyze the opportunity and bid to display their ad—all within milliseconds.
-The user doesn’t even notice that a real-time auction just happened to decide which ad they’ll see.
+Similarly in digital advertising (I work in AdTech) the decision to display an ad need to be made within milliseconds.
+I can share more interesting things on this in a separate blog.

-Or from my experience at WalmartLabs, where IoT-enabled trucks constantly emit data about geo-location, speed, Idle Time, Local Weather, Road condition, Shock and Vibration etc. or the refrigerators in walmart stores that continuously emitted data about , realtime temperature, humidity level, Door activity, Energy Consumption, and more.
-This data needs to be processed in real time to ensure everything runs smoothly, from delivery timelines to keeping perishable goods at the right temperature.
+Or from my experience at WalmartLabs (Supply Chain), where IoT-enabled trucks constantly emit data about geo-location, speed, Idle Time, Local Weather, Road condition, Shock & Vibration etc. or the refrigerators in walmart stores that continuously emitted data about realtime temperature fluctuations, humidity levels, Door activity, Energy Consumption etc.

-And even a step further many businesses work on real time data.
-Digital advertising for example.
-In digital advertising, as soon as a user tries to load a web page, various partners have to do their analysis and bid on that page to display their ad
-All this happens within miliseconds without users even noticing that someone took time to place bid and win an auction to display me this ad.
+These data needs to be read in real time so that business decisions can be made.

+**Now this brings us to next point and that is What are various points to consider while building a stream processing sytem.**

 ## Key Points to consider for Streaming Data
-1. **Data Source and Volume:** Identify the source of data for example if data source is IOT devices, Application Logs, Ad Auction (RTB) ect.
+1. **Data Source and Volume:** Identify the source of data for example if data source is IOT device, Application Logs, Ad Auction (RTB) ect.
-And based on type of source, number of users and looking at stats, you can get the estimate of volume and velocity of data.
-Volume and velocity are key things that helps us in designing appropriate system.
+And based on source, volume, and velocity we can design a perfect system.

 2. **Latency Requirements:** How quick the data is needed downstream.
-For example if we are talking about financial transaction then data is needed immediate to mark the order for processing similarly for a leaderboard app data is needed immediately(real time).
+For example: financial transaction data is needed immediately to mark the transaction success.
+Similarly for a leaderboard app data is needed immediately(real time).
 But if we talk about
-Monitoring system, then generally it is normal to have some latency from few seconds to few minutes of even an hour.
+Monitoring system, then it is normal to have some latency from few seconds to few minutes.

 3. **Fault Tolerance:** Based on type of source system we can understand what kind of risk we can face, for example system crash, data loss,